tmhglnd/collaborative-coding-practices/README.md

 ## Exercise 1

-Code only 2 instruments/sounds and only work one instrument individually (so in parallel).
-Listen/read what the other is doing and adapt your code based on that.
-Divide the arrangement in a way that makes sense for both of you, for example one person can work on a rhythmic/percussive sound while the other makes a bass or melodic instrument.
+Code only 2 instruments/sounds and only work on one instrument per person (so in parallel).
+Carefully listen & read what the other is doing and adapt your code based on that.
+Divide the arrangement of the music in a way that makes sense for you both.
+For example one person can work on a rhythmic/percussive sound, while the other makes a bass or melodic instrument.

 ## Exercise 2

-In this exercise one of you two will be the *"initiator"* of a new instrument/sound, and the other will be the *"adjuster"*.
-The *initiator* will code new ideas and evaluate.
-After it is evaluated and you hear the result the *adjuster* will change the value or function of the thing that was just coded to something else, introducing some slight variation on the original idea.
+In this exercise one of you will be the *"initiator"* of a new instrument/sound, while the other will be the *"adjuster"*.
+The *initiator* will code new ideas and evaluate them.
+After it is evaluated and you hear the result the *adjuster* will change the value or function of the thing that was just coded, introducing some slight variation on the original idea.

 ## Exercise 3

 Create a new instrument/sound from scratch and work on that code together, slowly changing the instrument to both your tastes.
-Don't remove each others ideas but build upon them.
-Accept decisions from the other even if you don't immediately like them.
+Only, don't remove each others ideas but build upon them.
+Accept decisions from the other, also if you don't immediately like them.

 ## Exercise 4

-Continue with the instruments from above.
-It is quite common in live coding to evaluate after every little change.
-For this exercise one of you will be allowed to evaluate small changes in the instrument, while at the same time the other is make a lot of changes to the other instrument but wait till the best moment to evaluate introducing some radical changes in the composition.
-It can help to code things as a comment to avoid things being evaluated before they are ready.
+For this exercise you continue with the instruments from above.
+It is quite common in live coding to evaluate the code after every little change so you can hear the impact directly.
+However, for this exercise one of you will only be allowed to evaluate small changes in the instrument.
+At the same time the other has to make a lot of changes to another instrument, but wait till the best moment to evaluate introducing some radical changes in the composition.
+It could help to code things as a comment to avoid things being evaluated before they are ready to go.

 # 🛰 Collaborative Editors